 Let me propose four possible answers.
 The first three are, in my view, poor.
 I will first state them, and then I will critique them.
 The fourth answer, I hope, is a step in the right direction, and I will try to explain it.

-Here’s a second line of thinking.
+Here’s the second line of thinking.
 “I want my students to get good grades, and by ‘good grades’ I mean the marks the State has defined as good.
-I want my students to pass State-issued tests, and to rank well within the State-issued ranking system.”
-I can certainly sympathize with this perspective, since so many teachers are assessed by these standards.
+I want my students to pass State-issued tests and to rank well within the State-issued ranking system.”
+I can certainly sympathize with this perspective since these standards assess so many teachers.
 But this has a curious effect of outsourcing the point of education.
 As a mere standards-enforcer, I don’t have to know what standards are intended for, and it’s probably never explained to me.
 The point of education is extrinsic and mysterious to educators themselves: whatever the State says.
 Is that right?